Science Communication Internship

 Edna Fernandez-Figueroa - Winter 2018

 Edna is a Ph.D. student at Auburn University’s School of Fisheries, Aquaculture, and Aquatic Sciences studying the effects of environmental triggers on harmful algal blooms (HABs), with a focus on drinking water quality and phenotypic plasticity.
-As an ASLO Science Communications Intern, she hopes to gain experience in the inner workings of the publishing process, create tools to bridge the gap between researchers and the public, and assist with the coordination of ASLO’s recently funded Limnology and Oceanography Research Exchange (LOREX) program.
+As an ASLO Science Communications Intern, she gained experience in the inner workings of the publishing process, create tools to bridge the gap between researchers and the public, and assisted with the coordination of ASLO’s recently funded Limnology and Oceanography Research Exchange (LOREX) program.

 Kylla Benes – Fall 2016

-Kylla Benes is a marine ecologist whose research addresses how organism and populations respond to spatial and temporal changes in their environment.
-Most of her work has focused on ecologically important seaweed species such as kelps and rockweeds.
-Her curiosity and passion for nature drove her to pursue a career in science, receiving a M.S. from California State University Northridge and a Ph.D. from the University of California Irvine.
-However, while working on her dissertation, Kylla’s experiences in teaching and public outreach fostered a passion for communicating science beyond the ivory tower.
+Kylla Benes is postdoctoral fellow at the University of Montana.
+Her research addresses how populations respond to environmental variation and the context dependency of biological processes.
+Most of her work has focused on ecologically important primary producers such as rockweeds and periphyton.
+Her curiosity and passion for nature drove her to pursue graduate degrees in science.
+However, Kylla’s teaching and public outreach experience fostered a passion for communicating science beyond the ivory tower.

-As a Science Communication Intern, Kylla used her passion and knowledge of outreach to create informational content for the new ASLO website aimed at the public, write a Bulletin article on science communication, and run the first ever ASLO photo contest.
-She also took the opportunity to receive training in association/program management and planning, which she utilized to develop and lead a workshop on “Demystifying the Teaching Philosophy Statement for Academic Job Applications” for student and early career members at the Aquatic Sciences Meeting in Honolulu. (view Kylla’s internship interview)
+While a Science Communication Intern, Kylla used her passion and knowledge of outreach to create public-facing content for the new ASLO website, write a Bulletin article on science communication, and run the first ever ASLO photo contest.
+She also took the opportunity to receive training in association management and planning.
+She used her training to develop and lead a workshop on “Demystifying the Teaching Philosophy Statement for Academic Job Applications” for student and early career members at the Aquatic Sciences Meeting in Honolulu. (view Kylla’s internship interview).
+Kylla has continued to work on special projects with ASLO past her fellowship, including creating several promotional videos for the society and its award winners.

 Britta Voss – Fall 2016